 In a first step, the biogenic material is unloaded and sorted on the sites.
 Foreign matter is then sorted out.
 In a second step, the green waste is separated and shredded so that the shredded material can be spread out in long rows, known windrows.

 Structural material and old compost are added to the windrows.
 They are regularly turn so that oxygen and water can get into the material, which is essential for the decomposing process.
 Depending on the desired end product, this process is carried out for various lengths of time.
 Fresh compost takes about six months.
 Well-matured compost takes about ten months.
 In a final step, the compost is sifted to the desired grain size and, depending on the use, additives are mixed in.
 The addition of humus or low lime sand produces substrates for a wide variety of uses.

-As a specialist in biomass treatment, we offer various services for professional processing of green waste on site as well as in compost site management.
+As a specialist in biomass treatment, our subsidiary Berom SAS offers various services for professional processing of green waste on site as well as in compost site management.
 Our services are designed for communities, composting sites, sawmills, industrial cogeneration plants, wood-fired power plants and earthworks.